tjanczuk/edge/README.md

 Owin allows you to host .NET code in a node.js application.
 It helps with:
 * implementing express.js handlers and connect middleware for node.js application using .NET 4.5,
-* implementing CPU-bound computations in .NET and run them in-process with node.js application without blocking the event loop,
+* implementing CPU-bound computations in .NET and running them in-process with node.js application without blocking the event loop,
 * using C# and .NET instead of writing native node.js extensions in C/C++ and Win32 to access Windows specific functionality from a node.js application.

 Owin is a native node.js module for Windows.
 It hosts [OWIN](http://owin.org/) handlers written in .NET 4.5 (think C#) in a node.js application.
 Owin allows integration of .NET code into express.js applications by providing a connect wrapper around OWIN .NET handlers.
 Owin also provides an easy way to run CPU bound computations implemented in .NET without blocking the node.js event loop.